Person building an emergency fund by saving money from a tight paycheck-to-paycheck budget

 Essential expenses include rent or mortgage, utilities, groceries, minimum debt payments, and transportation.
 Subscriptions, dining out, and entertainment are excluded from this calculation.
 Knowing your actual monthly essential number is the foundation of a realistic savings target.

-Key Takeaway: Start with a $500–$1,000 starter goal before targeting 3–6 months of expenses.
-The CFPB recommends building incrementally — small milestones maintain motivation when cash is tight.
+Start with a $500–$1,000 starter goal before targeting 3–6 months of expenses.
+The CFPB recommends building incrementally, small milestones maintain motivation when cash is tight.

 Where Should You Keep Your Emergency Fund?

 Keeping emergency savings separate from your checking account also reduces the temptation to spend it.
-A dedicated account with a different institution adds one extra friction step — and that friction matters behaviorally.
+A dedicated account at a different institution adds one extra friction step, and that friction matters behaviorally.
+The minor inconvenience of logging into a second app is precisely the point.

 What About CDs or Money Market Accounts?